Live Streaming to Multiple Destinations with VidiU Go

 Toggle over to channels and then hit the three dots in the top right corner.

-- Next, click “Add Channel” and you will see a full list of all available CDNs, or Content Delivery Networks.
-This is a list of CDNs that work natively in the Core app, but you can also use this software to stream to unlimited destinations using RTMP for more flexibility.
+- Next, click “Add Channel” and you will see a full list of all available OVPs, or Online Video Platforms.
+This is a list of OVPs that work natively in the Core app, but you can also use this software to stream to unlimited destinations using RTMP for more flexibility.

-Note: every CDN is different so make sure that you familiarize yourself with every CDN you plan to use before starting your live stream.
+Note: every OVP is different so make sure that you familiarize yourself with every OVP you plan to use before starting your live stream.
 For example, on Youtube you have to manually start the live stream from Youtube's website, which could delay your stream’s start.

 - We will be using Facebook so after selecting that option, sign in to your account.